AguaClara/StaRSFine/Spring2019FinalReport.md

 </p>
 #### Trial 4
 #### Trial 5
+As in the recent trial, the team added dry sand to the empty reactor and then filled the reactor with water.
+In contrast to previous trials, the team left the apparatus open to the atmosphere on top, leaving the lid off for the duration of experimentation.

 #### Trial 6
 To fabricate the cup shape that would generate the submerged system the team hoped, a 125 mL Nalgene sample bottle was cut in half to fit the side of the current apparatus and curved to generate a water-tight shape using the precision drill.
 The narrow top part of the bottle was also cut so that water could spill over the top.
 The team considered that the cup would have to cover all three of the outlet holes in choosing the use the bottle.